ioccc-src/winner/1987/westley/README.md

 ## Judges' remarks:

 `putchar()` must exist in the C library and not just as a macro.
-If it fails to compile, add the line:  `#include <stdio.h>`  at the top of the program.
+If it fails to compile, bug your OS/compiler vendor.

 Line by line symmetry performed better than any C beautifier.
 Think of if it as a C ink blot.  :-)

 ## Author's remarks: